b0r3dd3v/mangadex-at-home-at-jail/README.md

 iocage is a commandline tool to install/uninstall/start/stop/configure jails.
 The get and set commands can be used to update plugin specific configuration.
 Eventually there may be a FreeNAS UI to handle this, but for now we have to use the commands.

-The valid get/set values are described in settings.json file at the root of the repository.
+The valid get/set values are described in the settings.json file at the root of the repository.
 That being said, the settings names match 1-1 with the mangadexathome settings.json keys.
+The exception is that the "ui_port_ and "ui_hostname" values are used instead of the full path for them ("web_settings.ui_port", "web_settings.ui_hostname")

 Examples of iocage get